arqut/arqut-server-ce/README.md

 4. Check relay port range is not blocked

 ### TLS Issues
-1. Verify DNS points to your server
+1. Verify DNS points to your server: `dig turn.yourdomain.com +short`
 2. Check port 80 is open (for HTTP-01 challenge)
 3. Review ACME logs in server output
 4. Ensure email is configured
+5. See [Setup Guide - Troubleshooting](docs/SETUP.md#troubleshooting) for detailed solutions

 ## Architecture